Lineage 2: Revolution

 Lineage 2: Revolution is a massively multiplayer online role-playing game (MMORPG) developed by Netmarble for mobile platforms under license from NCSoft, taking place 100 years before the events of NCSoft's Lineage II: Goddess of Destruction storyline.
 It is part of the Lineage series.

 Gameplay

 Like many MMORPGs, the player starts by creating a character and choosing its race.
 Available races are: Human, Elf, Dark Elf, Dwarf, Orc and in the latest update, the Kamael.
 Each race specializes later in different classes, such as warrior, mage, and archer.
 The player progresses through the game by taking quests and killing mobs.
 The vast majority of the game, though, is afk grinding.

-The game is set in the same world of Lineage II, originally released in 2003, and features instanced dungeons, player versus player (PvP), clan wars, raids and a series of quests to advance the story line.
+The game is set in the same world of Lineage II, originally released in 2003, and features instanced dungeons, player versus player (PvP), clan wars, raids and a series of quests to advance the storyline.
 However, the gameplay has been specifically adapted to better fit mobile devices by Netmarble; for example, quests are automated, with the character executing them automatically and even killing enemies alone after selecting a quest.